ayushkc007/Ecommerce_Assignment_Ayush/README.md

 - There is one super user who manages the system
 - You can create more users and assign them roles via the admin panel
 - login system for admin and users which is handled by django admin with its default template

+NOTE: Primary Keys
+By default, Django adds an id field to each model, which is used as the primary key for that model.
+You can create your own primary key field by adding the keyword arg primary_key=True to a field.